 9. Sista Sherri (Sherri Martel)

 Sherri had a long career in professional wrestling and her persona was truly remarkable.
-She was wild and savage, but cunning and clever and had the looks to match.
-She could also be demure when it suited her needs.
+She was wild and savage, but cunning and clever and she had the looks to match.
+Also, she could be demure when it suited her needs.
 The truth is that she really was a manager sooner than a valet.
 She coached her wrestlers and made herself available at ringside to offer advice during matches.
-There was a sense that she controlled her stable the way a vaunted booking agent might and that she would be negotiating in the back on behalf of her wrestlers looking for a better shake.
+There was a sense that she controlled her stable the way a vaunted booking agent might and that she would be negotiating in the back on behalf of her wrestlers looking for a better shake when it came to matchups.
 That was the persona though and she carried herself accordingly to promote the role.
-Besides that she actually began her career in the industry as a successful female wrestler winning several titles.
+Beside all that she began her career in the industry as a successful female wrestler and she won several titles.
 She was inducted into the hall of fame in 2006 but passed away a year later.

 8. Queen of WCW (Debra Marshall, formerly McMichael)

-Debra's persona at WCW was obnoxious and really jarring on the fans.
-Much like Sherri, Debra was actually more of a manager than a valet during the 1990s, however, for the Nitro episodes at WCW, Debra had little stroke.
+Debra's persona at WCW was obnoxious and really jarring for the fans.
+Much like Sherri, Debra was more of a manager than a valet during the 1990s, however, for the Nitro episodes at WCW, Debra had little stroke.
 She played the role of a strumpet wife to her husband, Steve "Mongo" McMichael, internally destroying the popular Four Horseman faction through her support of the annoying usurper, "Double J" Jeff Jarrett.
 She acted as if she was building a stable, but appeared to be merely bed-hopping (later to Alex Wright).
-She eventually followed Jarrett back to the WWF where she went on to have a successful run as his manager.
+Eventually, she followed Jarrett back to the WWF where she went on to have a successful run as his manager.

 7. Miss Hancock (Stacy Keibler)

 Stacy entered WCW when it was in the process of being tanked by its future owner, Vince McMahon.
-She supposedly was "discovered" in the crowd (recalls Pam Anderson) and later joined a talent search contest for the new Nitro Girl.
+Supposedly, she was "discovered" in the crowd (recalls Pam Anderson) and later joined a talent search contest for the new Nitro Girl.
 I believe that it is more likely she was represented by a powerful model agency and they introduced her to WCW executives.
 The Nitro Girls angle was likely in anticipation of developing story lines with some of the other Nitro Girls dancers who had been thrust into the position of valet in 1999.
 Stacy became the stuffy stripper, Miss Hancock, but the allure of her character degenerated quickly.
-She was soon on the arm of a variety of men in wrestling while psychologically torturing David Flair.
+Soon after, she was on the arm of a variety of wrestlers while psychologically torturing David Flair.
 There was a terrible angle where she pretended to have a miscarriage during a mud fight match with Major Gunns (Tylene Buck).
 The whole thing was very confusing and inappropriate.
 I hated to see the shift toward trailer park soap opera drama and she was a critical tool in that experiment that went on to become status quo for professional wrestling.
 She wasn't a great wrestler or valet, but if the valet also serves the role of eye candy for fans, then she was exemplary.
-Stacy had gams that rivaled Marlene Dietrich.
+Stacy had gams that are still considered the sexiest in the world.
 It's a shame Keibler wasn't gifted at acting because she was striking onscreen.